-- a) Lands designated Langstaff Gateway Regional Centre Residential Mixed Use on Schedule 'AA' - Detailed Land Use may be zoned to permit apartments or other multiple dwelling forms in accordance with the density and height provisions as set out in Schedule 'CC' - Development Blocks and Schedule 'EE' - Height Control Plan. - b) Mixed use buildings shall be primarily residential in use and the ground floor shall be designed to accommodate secondary retail, personal service and office other non-residential uses compatible with the primary residential use.
+- a) Lands designated Langstaff Gateway Regional Centre Residential Mixed Use on Schedule 'AA' - Detailed Land Use may be zoned to permit apartments or other multiple dwelling forms, above the ground floor, generally in accordance with the density and height provisions as set out in Schedule 'CC' - Development Blocks and Schedule 'EE' - Height Control Plan. - b) Mixed use buildings shall be primarily residential in use.
+However, the ground floor shall be designed to accommodate civic uses, retail, personal service, office, and other non-residential uses compatible with the primary residential use.
+These uses may also be permitted on second floors.

+- c) Residential uses within the ground floors shall generally be prohibited within the Langstaff Gateway Regional Centre-Residential Mixed Use designation other than for the lobbies and similar accessory uses to the residential use.

+- d) In addition to the uses permitted in Section 6.2, lands designated Langstaff Gateway Regional Centre Residential Mixed Use may also be zoned to permit the following uses on the ground floor and second floors of buildings in accordance with the locations and minimum percentage floor area requirement shown on Schedule 'DD' Ground Floor Uses:

+- retail uses

+- personal service uses

+- offices

-- c) Residential uses within the ground floors shall generally be prohibited within the Langstaff Gateway Regional Centre- Residential Mixed Use designation other than for the lobbies and similar accessory uses to the residential use. - d) In addition to the uses permitted in Section 6.3, lands designated Langstaff Gateway Regional Centre - Residential Mixed Use may be zoned to permit the following uses only on the ground floor of buildings in accordance with the locations and minimum percentage floor area requirement shown on Schedule 'DD' - Ground Floor Uses: - retail uses - personal service uses - offices - banks and financial institutions - health and fitness recreational uses - restaurants and outdoor cafes - private and commercial schools - medical, dental offices or clinics - hotels - entertainment uses consistent with the planned function and policies of the designation - other similar uses consistent with the purpose and intent of the designation - e) The number and distribution of Langstaff Gateway Regional Centre -Residential Mixed Use housing units will be established through the preparation of Precinct Plans. - f) The maximum Floor Space Index of all development in each Development Block shall be generally as shown on Schedule 'CC' - Development Blocks. - g) Minimum and maximum building heights shall be generally as shown on Schedule 'EE' - Height Control Plan.
-The location and placement of the tallest buildings, over 14 storeys, shall generally be consistent with the Tower Placement Plan as established in the Langstaff Urban Design and Streetscape Guidelines. - h) The maximum floorplate for Residential Mixed Use buildings over 14 storeys shall not generally exceed 750 m2. - i) Standards for building placement and podium heights shall be in general accordance with the Langstaff Gateway Urban Design and Streetscape Guidelines.
+- banks and financial institutions

+- health and fitness recreational uses

+- restaurants and outdoor cafes

+- private and commercial schools

+- medical, dental offices or clinics

+- entertainment uses consistent with the planned function and policies of the designation

+- other similar uses consistent with the purpose and intent of the designation

+A minimum of thirty percent (30%) of the ground floor uses in the area identified on Schedule 'DD' - Ground Floor Uses as Ground Floor Non Residential Required shall be Civic Uses.

+- e) The number and distribution of Langstaff Gateway Regional Centre Residential Mixed Use housing units will be established through the preparation of Precinct Plans. - f) The maximum Floor Space Index of all development in each Development Block shall be generally as shown on Schedule 'CC' Development Blocks. - g) Minimum and maximum building heights shall be generally as shown on Schedule 'EE' Height Control Plan.
+The location and placement of the tallest buildings, over 14 storeys, shall generally be consistent with the Tower Placement Plan as established in the Langstaff Urban Design and Streetscape Guidelines.

+h) The maximum floorplate for Residential Mixed Use buildings over 14 storeys shall not generally exceed 750 m2.